dweinzimmer/dweinzimmer.github.io/_travel-recommendations/japan.md

 # General thoughts

+First off, if you're not familiar with different types of soba, [this post](https://www.japan-guide.com/e/e2341.html) has a good overview.
+You'll also encounter a lot more types of ramen than you may have seen before!
+And an endless assortment of convenience store (*konbini*) onigiri.

 ## Apps

 Pack yourself a large external battery, because your phone will really help you out in Japan.
 Transit and many other signs are always in both English and Japanese, but aside from that there are often significant language barriers, even in major cities like Tokyo and Osaka.